Ciutat Vella: get the most out of a day in the heart of the city

 Tapineria Valencia

-And there are other options on the busy neighbourhood squares: Negrito, Santa Catalina, Carmen, el Tossal, Doctor Collado, Mossén Sorell, etc. Choose the one that most appeals to you and enjoy the final experience of the day.
-Ah!
-And don't forget to sample the city’s most iconic cocktail, agua de València, at Café de las Horas (Conde de Almodóvar, 1).
-You're sure to love it!
+Choose the one that appeals to you and enjoy the last experience of the day.
+Oh, don't forget to try the city's most representative cocktail: the Agua de València at the Café de las Horas (Conde de Almodóvar, 1).
+You'll love it!

 Nueva llamada a la acción